fogus/spiel/wurfelspiel/ozymandias/README.markdown

 Ozymandias
 -------

-*Ozymandias* is a dice game of pyramidal deconstruction for two players.
+*Ozymandias* is a dice game of pyramidal deconstruction for one or two players.

 > I met a traveller from an antique land
 > Who said: "Two vast and trunkless legs of stone